ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 * Coordinator will review and approve vendor invoices, then forward to BitShares Blockchain Foundation for direct payment to vendor

 Calculation:
-* 2.09 BTS/bitUSD = Settlement price of bitUSD at the moment of writing (2018-01-29)
+* 4.7132 BTS/bitUSD = Settlement price of bitUSD at the moment of writing (2018-02-06)
 * 2.5 = Collateral multiplier to cover market fluctuations and borrow with 2.5x collateral, as needed
-* $6,667 USD/day * 2.09 BTS/USD * 2.5 collateral multiplier= 34,835 BTS/day
+* $6,826 USD/day * 4.7132 BTS/USD * 2.5 collateral multiplier = 80,431 BTS/day

-USD payment will be in bitUSD with method developed by @xeroc [8].
-A Core Team Member must declare their payment method with their first invoice and may not change it during calendar year 2018.
-Contingency: should world events disrupt the USD/CNY rate by +/- 10%, the invoice will be remitted in bitUSD to honor the budget.
+USD payment will be in bitUSD with method developed by the BitShares Blockchain Foundation [5].

 References
 ==========